Carmassi/scarpet/README.md

-# scarpet
+# scarpet 😉
-My variations or original scripts for carpet mod
+#### This repository was made just to unify all the scripts i create/modify and use more frequently

+<code>/carpet scriptsAppStore Carmassi/scarpet/contents/programs</code>